 In the end we decided on a hybrid of #5 and #6.
 We decided that we wanted to start our family with a real mix of each of us.
 So we turned to our family trees and went looking for a branch that we felt attached to or wasn't currently represented in our extended cousins.

-Although you'd never know it to look at him, Tom is a quarter Norwegian!
+Although you'd never know it to look at him, Tom is part Norwegian!
 Many Scandinavian countries created last names by adding 'son' or 'sen' to the end of the father's name.
 Looking at Tom's family tree on his mother's side, this is very obvious.
 Classon, Nelson, Elefson... so we decided we'd stick to the tradition and add a 'son' on the end of our name.

 From my family tree, we picked Spear from my maternal grandmother's grandmother Lizzie Jane Spear.